Current condo mortgage rates

 Consumer Satisfaction: If you have used Bankrate.com and have not received the advertised loan terms or otherwise been dissatisfied with your experience with any Advertiser, we want to hear from you.
 Please click here to provide your comments to Bankrate Quality Control.

-Whether you’re looking to ease into the responsibilities of homeownership, downsize or buy a rental property, a condominium could be a fit.
 A condo is an individual unit in a community of other units, typically managed by a homeowners association, or HOA, and can come with access to common spaces like a gym or pool.
 As with buying a single-family home, buying a condo can be a worthwhile investment, but there are key differences between the two.

 Condo mortgages call for additional documentation, because lenders screen both the borrower (you) and the condo project.
 The lender looks at how many units the community has, for instance, the proportion of owner-occupied to tenant-occupied, as well as its financial footing and insurance coverage.
 Lenders also consider whether other owners in the community are current with their dues, and how many units are owned by a single entity.
 All of these factors have to check out in order for the lender to approve the loan.